mumanity/bananapocalypse/README.md

 ## How to Play

-This coming soon to a portfolio site near your internets!
+Coming soon to a portfolio site near your internets!